-Butter is brushed on top of Kulcha(which is optional) and garnished with the chopped coriander leaves usually in the dried form to enhance the flavor richness.
+Butter is brushed on top of Kulcha(which is optional) and garnished with the chopped coriander leaves usually in the dried form to enhance the flavour richness.
 It is then served hot with chole/chana which is made from chickpeas.
-Chutney is provided with this dish which is made from tamarind and onion that has a sour, a bit sweet and crunchy flavor.
+Chutney is provided with this dish which is made from tamarind and onion that has a sour, a bit sweet and crunchy flavour.

 The price range of the kulchas as per the varieties are given below

 The usual flavour of the kulcha is spicy with a crisp texture and at the same time it is high in the calories but one must not leave Amritsar without having this delicacy.
 The local importance of this dish can be noted from the fact that often Kulcha is stated as a synonym of Amritsar in many blogs.

 The Kulcha is offered in the Amritsar Street Food Walking Tour.